viniciusgerevini/clyde-js/LANGUAGE.md

 ### Assignments

-Besides setting external variables using the interpreter method, you can set variables internally with assignment blocks.
+Besides setting variables using the interpreter method, you can set variables internally with assignment blocks.
 Assignment blocks need to start with the `set` keyword.
 Here are some examples:

 ```
 -- standalone